 Bluetooth wireless sensor networks (WSN) monitor light, temperature, humidity, and occupancy to improve employee productivity, lower building operating costs, or better meet condition and maintenance requirements of production equipment to reduce unplanned downtime.

-Bluetooth enables the automation of a building’s essential systems, including HVAC (heating, ventilation and air conditioning), lighting, and security
+Bluetooth technology enables the automation of a building’s essential systems, including HVAC (heating, ventilation and air conditioning), lighting, and security

 to harness energy savings, lower operating costs, and improve the life span of a building’s core systems.